virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2020-11-23-simple-website-tutorial-part-two.md

 There is a learning curve for modern computer/smartphone users, but I still recommend learning this because of the amount of documentation available online for bash users.
 Although there are [many softwares available for using git](https://git-scm.com/downloads/guis){:target="_blank"}, I think using git through bash is the most common way of using git.
 It also works well with creating a local host to test your site locally and installing other frameworks if you want to continue to learn more and expand your website.
 For example, later we will be using bash to install and run jekyll (more on that in the next part).

 I also wanted to make this tutorial useful for both Windows and MacOS users.
 Instead of making a separate parallel tutorial with different commands and clients for Windows users, I decided to concentrate on getting everyone to a UNIX or UNIX-like operating system and using bash.
 That said, the next part differs depending on if you are using MacOS or Windows.
-So skip to the section for the operation system you are using.
+So skip to the sections for the operation system you are using.

-## MacOS: Setting up bash and git ##
+## Setting up bash and git ##
-### Setting up bash ###
+### MacOS: Setting up bash ###
 If you are using any MacOS before MacOS Catalina, bash should be the default shell on your computer.
 You can check what OS you are running by clicking the Apple logo on the top left of your screen and then "About this Mac".
 If you are using Catalina, the default shell used by Terminal is zsh, but you can easily switch to bash.

 Search for "Terminal" in your Applications and open it.